 Neorest 600 by Toto

 Don’t fancy the Inax?
 How about its Japanese cousin -the Neorest.
-With air purifying technology, a wireless remote control and spacious seating, it is a loo most suitable for those who want to get comfortable.
+Featuring air purifying technology, a wireless remote control and spacious seating.
+It is a loo most suitable for those who want to get comfortable.
 Throw in the automated lid, wash and dry modes and of course, temperature controlled seat, and it might be something you could imagine spending your money on!
 Successful actor and rapper Will Smith, Jennifer Lopez and Cameron Diaz are owners of this high quality toilet.
-If you want to be like the rich and famous, get saving, as this one will also set you back about £4k too.
+If you want to be like the rich and famous, get saving, this one will set you back about £4k.

 Numi by Kohler

 Another loo you may want to look at is the technology rich Numi, designed in the US by Kohler.
 This throne not only has a heated seat, but a foot warmer for those chilly mornings.
 With an LCD touch-screen interface, SD card slot and USB port, you won’t want to get off it!
 The Numi even comes with backup power so you can enjoy any form of entertainment, even if the power is out!
 This one will set you back nearly 4 and a half thousand pounds.
 Heard the saying “Time is money”?
 It seems we never have enough time nowadays.
 The world is extremely developed and fast moving now.
 Which is most likely why 75% of the British population use their phone on the toilet!
 Whether it is to catch up with business or friends on social sites.
 So if you feel better being productive with your time on the toilet then the Numi is ideal.
 Of course, all of these toilets pale into comparison when you look at the more opulent designs out there.
 If you’re looking for something spectacular that us mere mortals could only dream of, then read on!